E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 This lab shows how static routes connect different networks, how default routes handle unknown destinations, and how floating static routes provide a backup path if the main route fails.

 A three-router topology was built with a direct path between two LANs.
-R2 connects both sites to the ISP and provides an alternate path if the direct connection fails.
+A third router connects both sites to the ISP and provides an alternate path if the direct connection fails.

 ---